rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 Users and developers can now make payments from wallets and dapps, without the need to run a full node.

 To achieve that, a Light Client is needed.
-A RIF Lumino Light Client is a piece of software able to:
+A RIF Lumino Light Client is a piece of software which is able to:

 - Support the full API of the RIF Lumino full node, that means being able to interact with the RIF Lumino network like if it were a full node.
 - Run on the client side environment, i.e: browser, mobile/desktop apps, etc.

-We identified two possible ways that a Light Client could be implemented:
+We identified two possible ways in which a Light Client could be implemented:

-1. Create different SDKs that are able to run into a client environment (ie: node.js SDK, Android SDK, iOS SDK).
+1. Create different SDKs that can be run in a client environment (ie: node.js SDK, Android SDK, iOS SDK).
 These SDKs implement the full RIF Lumino protocol, which means:
     - Interact with Lumino smart contracts
     - Implement the Lumino protocol specification.
-Basically, porting the code of the full node to each client SDK..
+Basically, porting the code of the full node to each client SDK.

     *Advantages*:

     - There is no need for another node to connect to the network
-    - You don't need to trust into another node to make off-chain payments
+    - You don't need to trust another node in order to make off-chain payments

     *Disadvantages*:

-    - The Light Client will be "light" only because it will be able to run into a browser or mobile app, but the full protocol and state machine of a full node must be implemented.
+    -The Light Client will be "light" only because it will be able to run in a browser or mobile app, but the full protocol and state machine of a full node must be implemented.
-    - We need to do that for each environment, we need to rewrite the code for each language or platform.
+    - We need to do this for every environment; we need to rewrite the code for each language or platform.

 2. Creation of RIF Lumino HUB and a Light Client library.